varalikcodes/puratosr-d/README.md

-# PuratosR&D via Rutgers MBS Externship
+# Puratos R&D via Rutgers MBS Externship
 # Industry & Startups Collaboration: Go-No-Go System

 This is an interactive, decision-tree-based web application built to streamline and structure the evaluation of R&D collaboration opportunities at **Puratos**.
 The goal is to empower teams with a consistent, logic-based framework to make **"Go" or "No-Go" decisions** based on innovation potential, strategic alignment, and sustainability criteria.